arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 risk that the cluster is currently not as resilient as expected.
 {% endhint %}

-One possibility to verify these two things is via the web UI.
-Node health can be monitored on this screen ("NODES/Overview" tab):
+One possibility to verify these two things is via the ArangoDB web interface.
+Node health can be monitored in the _Overview_ tab under _NODES_:

 ![Cluster Health Screen](./HealthyCluster.png)

-**One has to check that all nodes are green and there is no node error in the top right corner**.
+**Check that all nodes are green** and that there is **no node error** in the top right corner.

-As to the shards being in sync, one checks this on this screen ("NODES/Shards" tab):
+As to the shards being in sync, see the _Shards_ tab under _NODES_:

 ![Shard Screen](./ShardsInSync.png)

-**One has to check that all collections have a green check mark on the right side**.
-If any collection does not have such a check mark, one can click on the collection and see the details about shards.
-Please keep in mind that this has to be done for each database separately!
+**Check that all collections have a green check mark** on the right side.
+If any collection does not have such a check mark, you can click on the collection and see the details about shards.
+Please keep in mind that this has to be done **for each database** separately!

 Obviously, this might be tedious and calls for automation.
 Therefore, there are APIs for this.
 The first one is [Cluster Health](../../../HTTP/Cluster/Health.html):